Happy 100th Birthday, NPS!

 - Blackstone River Valley National Historical Park, in Massachusetts and Rhode Island, is considered the birthplace of the American Industrial Revolution.
 In 1790 the country's first successful water-powered cotton-spinning factory operated on the Blackstone River, a watershed that drops more steeply and quickly than the Colorado River.

 - Tule Springs Fossil Beds National Monument, in Nevada, is a 22,605-acre desert oasis a few miles north of Las Vegas.
 It was once home to ice age-era mammals including extinct camels and giant sloths, and has been a target for archaeologists and paleontologists for over a century.
 It is still considerably under development for visitors.
 No cars are allowed, but hikers can come and look for fossils, and interpretive trails and fossil displays are planned for the future.

 I want your national park stories and photos!

 In the weeks ahead, Esther Miller will be our guest as she shares her experiences in a few of our best known and much beloved national parks.
 Look for those starting next month.
 I'd love to hear from you about the national parks you've visited, what you most remember (good or bad), what your favorite NPS properties are, and any tips you might have for those of us who'd like to follow in your footsteps.
-Send pictures and stories to me at: elizabethc (at) heartspoken (dot) com and you'll be deputized as a Heartspoken Connection Messenger.
+Send pictures and stories to me using this site's Get In Touch page.
 I will assume I have your permission to use what you send here on my blog unless you tell me otherwise.